 A charitable foundation can be either a "public foundation" or a "private foundation".
-A "charitable foundation" is defined in subsection 149.1(1) as a trust or a corporation (unlike a charitable organization, which is not required to be a trust or corporation, and can include an unincorporated association) that is both constituted and operated exclusively for "charitable purposes" and that is not a charitable organization.
+A "charitable foundation" is defined in subsection 149.1(1) as a trust or a corporation18 that is both constituted and operated exclusively for "charitable purposes" and that is not a charitable organization.
 Like a charitable organization, no part of its income may be payable to or otherwise available for the personal benefit of a proprietor, member, shareholder, trustee or settlor.
 While charitable foundations may carry on a limited number of charitable activities, charitable foundations generally provide funds to other charitable organizations or "qualified donees" so that those organizations may carry out their charitable activities.
 In this regard, charitable foundations are commonly considered to be "funding" organizations.

-14 Supra note 4 at s 149.1(6)(b).
+16 Supra note 6 at s 149.1(6)(b).
 For a listing of "qualified donee" see s 110.1(1)(a) and s 118.1(1) and definition in s 149.1(1).

-15 Supra note 4 at s 149.1.
+17 Supra note 6 at 149.1.